pwr/KSP/docs/devices.md

 --------------------------

-If something does not work, or if you just change your mind and want to go back to the original configuration, you just need to revert the device's `ServerConfig` properties file to its original contents -- remove the 4 lines you've added.
+If something does not work, or if you just change your mind and want to go back to the original configuration, you just need to revert the device's `ServerConfig` properties file to its original contents by removing the 4 lines you've added.
 Technically you could also just remove the file, though it may contain additional configuration entries set-up by Amazon.